Creationtide in the Parish 2023

 Worship and teaching

-We have run Lent courses on creation care in 2017 and 2021, and taken part in Making COP26 Count.
+- We have run Lent courses on creation care in 2017 and 2021, and taken part in Making COP26 Count.
+We must now pray for COP27.

 Management of church buildings